Noise Aggregation Analysis Driven by Small-Noise Injection: Efficient Membership Inference for Diffusion Models: Experiments

-We further analyzed the impact of DDIM sampling steps on overall performance.
-As illustrated in Figure~\ref{fig:ddim_analysis}, experiments shows that increasing sampling steps can enhance attack performance, but performance stabilizes after reaching a certain range.
-We believe the reason is that if the sampling step is too short, the images will be too similar to identify.
+We further analyzed the impact of DDIM sampling intervals on overall performance.
+As illustrated in Figure~\ref{fig:ddim_intervals}, experiments shows that increasing sampling intervals can enhance attack performance, but performance stabilizes after reaching a certain range.
+We believe the reason is that if the sampling intervals is too short, the images will be too similar to identify.
 Both member and non-member images will predict similar noise within adjacent denoising steps, making it difficult to distance them.
-But if the sampling step is too long, the difference between the image and its denoised neighboring images will be too large.
+But if the sampling intervals is too long, the difference between the image and its denoised neighboring images will be too large.
 Even adjacent images denoised by the member image may be considered different images, resulting in large differences in noise predictions, which reduced the accuracy of the attack model.
-Ultimately, we select step\_size=10 to balance performance and computational efficiency.
+Ultimately, we select sampling interval $m=10$ to balance performance and computational efficiency.